This page is about the UK & Commonwealth edition. For the North American edition, go here.

 Meanwhile, to be safe from the Nazis, Kurt must go on a frightening journey, all alone, to the far side of the world.

 These two brothers long for the family they left behind, wondering if they’ll ever be able to return home . . .

-This new version of the story will be completely rewritten for middle-grade readers aged 9+ and will educate and inspire children with the powerful real-life account of two brothers’ experiences during the Holocaust.
+This new version of the story has been completely rewritten for middle-grade readers aged 9+ and will educate and inspire children with the powerful real-life account of two brothers’ experiences during the Holocaust.

 Fritz and Kurt interweaves two incredible true stories, following the brothers of the title who – on opposite sides of the world – navigate one of the most appalling periods in modern history.
 And through remarkable courage, they find that hope can emerge even in the darkest of times.

-The book will feature sensitive and informative illustrations by David Ziggy Greene, children’s illustrator and former reportage cartoonist for Private Eye.
+The book features illustrations by David Ziggy Greene, children’s illustrator and former reportage cartoonist for Private Eye.

 Author Jeremy Dronfield says: “Ever since The Boy Who Followed His Father into Auschwitz was first published, I’ve had readers tell me how deeply affected they’ve been by the story of Fritz and Kurt and their family, and that they want their children to be able to read it.
 When I first saw David Ziggy Greene’s cartoon work, I knew I’d discovered the key to making a children’s version a reality.
 It was important to me that this must be a completely new telling of the story, not just a simplified edition.
 I revisited my original research, uncovering new information and fresh insights, explaining things that had been mysterious before, and truly unlocking the experiences of two boys sent along such different, traumatic courses.
 David’s illustrations have helped bring a new heart and soul to the story, which is wonderful and amazing.
 I can’t wait for everyone to have a chance to read this book.”